US condemns attack by West Bank settlers on Palestinian villagers

 The European Union added its condemnation and said the perpetrators needed to be prosecuted.

+But human rights groups say settlers suspected of violence against Palestinians are rarely arrested or detained, and by Friday evening up to four of the five detained in connection with Tuesday's attack had been released, per Israeli media reports.

-According to Israeli human rights group, Breaking the Silence, while incidents like the one on Tuesday represent one of the worst acts of settler violence in the area for years, other types of intimidation against local Palestinians, like stealing goats and sheep, polluting water cisterns, and attacking children on their way to school, are an almost daily occurrence.
+According to another human rights group, Breaking the Silence, while incidents like the one on Tuesday represent one of the worst acts of settler violence in the area for years, other types of intimidation against local Palestinians, like stealing goats and sheep, polluting water cisterns, and attacking children on their way to school, are an almost daily occurrence.

 Mohammed Hamamdeh told CNN he remained defiant.

 "They simply want us all off our lands, but they will only see this in their dreams.
 They think that if they break our properties and our houses and if they beat us that they will break our resistance and our dignity.
-But we are here, and we are staying here until the last drop of blood."
+But we are here, and we are staying here until the last drop of blood," he said.